ExpertIce Badges

 Guardianship:

-1. Personal and Healthcare Focus: A guardianship, also referred to as a “guardianship of the person,” primarily involves making decisions about an individual’s personal and healthcare needs.
-This includes medical treatment, living arrangements, and other personal matters.
+1. Minor Focus: A guardianship primarily involves making decisions about a minor’s personal and financial needs.
+This includes medical treatment, living arrangements, asset retention and other personal matters.

-3. Guardian Title: The person appointed to make personal and healthcare decisions for the individual is known as a “guardian.”
+3. Guardian Title: The person appointed to make personal and healthcare decisions for the minor is known as a “guardian.”

-4. Age of the Individual: Guardianships do not only apply to minor children.
-They also extend to the elderly or a person of any age, with the main criteria being whether the person needs help with personal and healthcare matters.
+4. Age of the Individual: Guardianships only apply to minor children.
+They do not extend to the elderly or a person in the majority, since conservatorships apply to these individuals.

 2. Less Restrictive Alternatives:

-o Before establishing a conservatorship or guardianship, courts typically explore less restrictive alternatives, such as the use of a power of attorney, advance healthcare directive, or other legal documents that allow individuals to designate someone to make decisions on their behalf.
+o Before establishing a conservatorship, courts typically explore less restrictive alternatives, such as the use of a power of attorney, advance healthcare directive, or other legal documents that allow individuals to designate someone to make decisions on their behalf.

 3. Termination: